 DevIQ is leveraging AWS Amplify to build and ship applications quickly and cost-effectively for some mid-size businesses, innovation teams, and startups.
 Here's a quick review of Amplify's benefits and limitations, along with observations and recommendations from our AWS Cloud Certified team.

 While the AWS Amplify platform is complex and frequently updated, mid-size businesses, innovation teams, and rising startups have partnered with DevIQ + AWS to take advantage of product development speed now – and enjoy operational efficiencies later.
 Should you consider AWS Amplify for your next web or mobile app?
-Start with this introduction to AWS Amplify and how we’re using it, with a few tips about its limitations.
+Start with this introduction to AWS Amplify and how we use it, with a few tips about its limitations.

 What is AWS Amplify?